AgiGames/Imoltance/README.md

 # Imoltance
-A python library that computes features based on graphical strucures of molecules.
+A python library that computes features based on graphical strucures of molecules and compounds.

 ## Install
 ```!pip install imoltance```